My Render Experience

 Render is a cloud platform that takes care of all the complicated deployment stuff—servers, scaling, infrastructure—so developers can focus entirely on building their app.

 For solo developers and small teams, it removes the anxiety of deployment.
-Unlike AWS where you need a DevOps expert just to get started, Render makes it approachable.
+You don't need a DevOps expert, you just need Render.

-I set up a Render page while preparing for my interview, and it was incredibly easy.
+I set up a Render page and it was incredibly easy.
 I grabbed sample code from GitHub, connected it to Render, and Render handled the rest.
 And voilà — I was suddenly looking at my own live page, complete with the custom text I'd added.

 And from a non-developer's perspective, that's amazing.
 If I had an app idea and worked with a developer using Render, I'd actually be able to follow what's happening and contribute to decisions—without the developer having to go down a rabbit hole of explanations.